Larkenx/larken-k2-se-tweaks/README.md

 - SE underground belts/pipes are also extended like k2's
 - Makes Nixie tube, moon logic & improved combinator placeable in space
 - Xon1's additional recipe for allowing electric boilers to make 415/975 steam
+- K2 Singularity Labs now offer 15 research speed as a direct upgrade over space labs, but offer the same number of module slots.